rizinorg/book/src/tools/rz-diff/binary_diffing.md

 For bulk processing, you may want to have a higher-level overview of differences.

-The `-d` option serves to calculate the distance between the two binaries using either myers algorithm or the levenshtine algorithm.
+The `-d` option serves to calculate the distance between the two binaries using either myers algorithm or the levenshtein algorithm.

 ```
  -d --------> myers (myers algorithm)